ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 Now people can retrieve the version of your package by calling `labelCloud.__version__`.

-The `__main__.py` file is now used as *entrypoint* to your package.
+The `__main__.py` file is now used as an *entry point* to your package.
 It will be called whenever somebody runs your package using `python -m labelCloud`.
-Consequently it should contain all the logic to correctly startup your software.
-However it should not be massive and mostly delegate to logic within your package.
+Consequently, it should contain all the logic to correctly startup your software.
+However, it should not be massive and mostly delegate to logic within your package.
 It can also handle arguments that were passed with the call:

 {% highlight python %}
 # labelCloud/main.py